lizaodawn/IMMARKUS-wiki-clone/03-Designing-a-Data-Model.md

 **Figure 5.** Add Properties

-9. Add a property.
-Define **Property Name**.
+9. Define the **Property Name**.

-10. Now select a data type by clicking the drop-down menu under **Data Type**.
+10. Select a data type by clicking the drop-down menu under **Data Type**.
 You can select as many properties as you need to create a schema for your entity class.
 The following seven data types are currently available:

 ### Property Options